urlbox/urlbox-dotnet/Urlbox/Urlbox/README.md

 }
 ```

-If you find that the kind of screenshot you are taking requires some time, and you don't want an network connection to be open for that long, or you'd just rather not wait for it, the `/async` method may be better suited to your needs.
+If you find that the kind of screenshot you are taking requires some time, and you don't want your network connection to be open for that long, the `/async` method may be better suited to your needs.

 ***